2005 U.S. Open (golf): Final round

 Michael Campbell held off a charging Tiger Woods to clinch his only major title by two shots on Sunday.
 The 36-year-old Campbell, four off the pace overnight, collected four birdies and three bogeys to close with a one-under-par 69, joint best of the day.
 Woods, who had been chasing his 10th career major, rallied from a bogey-bogey start and reeled off four birdies in the last nine holes to secure second place with a matching 69.
 He missed an eight-footer (2.5 m) for par on 16 and three-putted for bogey on 17.
 Sergio García and South Africa's Tim Clark both carded 70 to tie for third at five over, level with Mark Hensby who registered a 74.
 Retief Goosen, three strokes clear overnight, threw away his chance of a third U.S. Open title by dropping six shots in the first nine holes.
-Five more bogeys after the turn led to a dismal 81 (+11) and a share of 11th place at eight-over 288.
+Five more bogeys after the turn led to a finishing 81 (+11) and a share of 11th place at eight-over 288.
 Jason Gore ballooned to a 14-over 84 to tie for 49th while Olin Browne returned an 80 for a share of 23rd.
 David Toms shot a 77 to finish tied for 15th.
 Ernie Els fired his lowest score of the week, a level-par 70 earning him a share of 15th at nine-over 289 while Phil Mickelson returned a 74 to finish at 12 over in a tie for 33rd.